kubefleet-dev/kubefleet-cookbook/approval-controller-metric-collector/README.md

 # Register member clusters with the hub
 # This creates MemberCluster resources for kind-cluster-1, kind-cluster-2, and kind-cluster-3
-# Each MemberCluster resource contains the API endpoint and credentials for the member cluster
+# Each MemberCluster resource contains:
+#   - API endpoint and credentials for the member cluster
+#   - Labels for organizing clusters into stages:
+#     * kind-cluster-1: environment=staging (Stage 1)
+#     * kind-cluster-2: environment=prod (Stage 2)
+#     * kind-cluster-3: environment=prod (Stage 2)
+# These labels are used by the StagedUpdateStrategy's labelSelector to determine
+# which clusters are part of each stage during the UpdateRun
 kubectl apply -f ./examples/membercluster/

 # Verify clusters are registered